Where to Stay in Prince Edward County: Accommodation & Area Guide

 Also, you can find rental cottages located within resorts in the County.
 These cottages give you access to a resort’s amenities (like a pool).
 We mention booking at a resort in the next section if that’s what you are looking for.

-As for cottage rentals in Prince Edward County, these properties are great for larger groups and or people wanting to stay for a week or longer (like over the summer season) so be sure to book well in advance of the summer.
+As for cottage rentals in Prince Edward County, these properties are great for larger groups and or people wanting to stay for a week or longer (like over the summer season) so be sure to book well in advance.

-You can check here for great vacation rentals in Prince Edward County.
-Specifically, check out these top rentals that make a great holiday home in the County!
+Specifically, check out these top rentals that might make a great holiday in the County:

 Resorts in Prince Edward County

-Given how popular the area is, it’s no surprise that the County is home to a number of resort-style accommodations.
+Given how popular the area is, it’s no surprise that The County is home to several resort-style accommodations.

 Resorts in Prince Edward County are generally close to a shoreline/body of water.
 Resorts also offer guests access to a variety of amenities like barbecues, pools, fire pits, playgrounds, complimentary water toys (canoes, kayaks, etc), and more.